Projects We Run

 Supporting young people

-The project began to take on volunteers in 2015 and was set up to provide support to young children and teens in primary and secondary educational settings.
-Some of the kids we support needs help with self-confidence and self-esteem.
-Engage (Youth Mentoring) employs a part time employee to train, support and coordinate volunteers as well as developing and sustaining partnerships with schools.
+The project started with one worker in 2013 and began to take on volunteers in 2015 and was set up to provide support to young children and teens in primary and secondary settings.
+Through positive and empowering relationships with their individual mentors, children and young people are supported on a weekly basis; often raising self-esteem, aspirations and confidence as they tackle life and school together.
+Engage!
+(Youth Mentoring) employs a part time employee to train, support and coordinate volunteers as well as to develop and sustain partnerships with schools.
 The project has increased its capacity to support 100+ students each year through the invaluable services of about 30 volunteers.

 How do I become a mentor?